ntop/ntopng/doc/src/plugins/examples.rst

 An empty :code:`hooks` table is then specified.
-This table is used by ntopng to determine when a certain user script needs do be called.
+This table is used by ntopng to determine when a certain check needs do be called.
 Remember the function :code:`script.hooks.min`?
 That actually adds the entry :code:`min` to the :code:`hooks` table so this plugin will be executed every minute!

-Finally, there is a :code:`gui` table to give ntopng instructions on how to render the configuration page of this user script.
+Finally, there is a :code:`gui` table to give ntopng instructions on how to render the configuration page of this check.
 Basically, a title, description and unit of measure are indicated, along with an input builder and upper and lower bounds for the input.
-Input builders, as it will be seen in the next section, are used by ntopng to render the configuration of the user script.
+Input builders, as it will be seen in the next section, are used by ntopng to render the configuration of the check.

 Log Network Traffic
 -------------------